 It's nearly impossible to gain your first client these days without a solid web presence.
 You must have a professional-looking website as well as social media pages where potential clients can interact with you.
 Clients require a means to learn more about you and contact you on their own.

-Quick tip: Wix and Squarespace, two simple yet professional website design platforms, will help you get a good website up and operating in no time.
+Quick tip: Pixpa, which is a simple yet professional website design platforms, will help you get a good website up and operating in no time.

 3. Make use of social media